 John Greer’s “retroActive” in 2015 was shown at the Art Gallery of Nova Scotia in Halifax, NS.
 This extensive exhibition spanned almost 50 years of artistic activity and a 350page monograph with the same title was released in June 2015.

 John Greer is the recipient of numerous awards and grants; in 2009 he received the prestigious Governor General’s Award in Visual Arts in recognition of his lifetime achievement and significant contribution to contemporary Canadian visual art.

 John Greer works in Canada and Italy.
+His work is widely reviewed online and in printed matter.
 He prefers sculpture as his language and tries to engage the viewer in being a human, thinking object among objects, a being “of” the world, a cultural object.

 John Greer with Facing East in the courtyard of the Art Gallery of Nova Scotia, Summer 2015.